-Plus, it’s important to note that QuickBooks also doesn’t offer any of the other property management features that property management software comes with.
+Plus, QuickBooks also doesn’t offer any of the other property management features that dedicated property management software comes with.

-Still, there are workarounds you can use to overcome what we talked about above and for some (especially larger portfolios) QuickBooks may be necessary for certain larger-scale accounting features.
+Still, there are workarounds you can use to overcome what we talked about above, and for some (especially those with larger portfolios), QuickBooks may be necessary for certain larger-scale accounting features.